Psychopath Free (2015) explains the psychopath’s strategies to control partners.

 However, keep in mind that I am always more critical of (potentially) great and life-changing books and there is much good in Psychopath Free.

-The author presents his book as the description -and solution- for a relationship with a psychopath, sociopath, narcissist, or histrionic, or borderline personality disorder.
+The author presents his book as the description -and solution- for a relationship with a psychopath, sociopath, narcissist, histrionic, or borderline personality disorder.

-The author says that an element that makes the breakup so painful is that the next target gets from the psychopath something that you never got.
+Just as an example, the author says that an element that makes the breakup so painful is that the next target gets from the psychopath something that you never got.

 The author implies that the next target factually, always has it better than you.